piquelab/progress-covid-19/README.md

 * SE-Michigan [view](https://rpubs.com/rpique/covid19)

-Data downloaded from <https://github.com/nytimes/covid-19-data> assembled by The New York Times.
-Rmd file to generate this is in <https://github.com/piquelab/progress-covid-19>.
+Data assembled by The New York Times and downloaded from <https://github.com/nytimes/covid-19-data>.
 The plots are similar to those reported earlier by <https://www.ft.com/coronavirus-latest>.